alexkisielewicz/quiz-game/README.md

 <span style="color: green;"><b>[View live website here](https://alexkisielewicz.github.io/quiz-game/)</b></span> :computer:

 This is James Bond Quiz Game created as Portfolio Project #2 (JavaScript Essentials) for Diploma in Full Stack Software Development at [Code Institute](https://www.codeinstitute.net). <br> It is an interactife front-end quiz app where user can test their knowledge about James Bond films.
-The application is responsive across a range of devices and it is easy to use for the user.
+The application is easy to use for the user, it is responsive across a range of devices and incorporates best practices regarding design and accesibility.

 Project purpose is presentation of interactive data.
 The site should respond to the users actions allowing user to actively engage with data, alter the way the site displays the information to achieve their preferred goals.

 <br>